 He explains how to get there, which sounds fairly easy.

-An exhausting bus ride brings me to the village of Tal Chapar.
+Finally, after an exhausting ride in this bus, which is absolutely packed with people, I arrive at the village of Tal Chapar.
 At dusk, from my room in a tiny guest house, I hear the strange, rasping hoot of a spotted owlet (Athene brama).
 All night, there is also lively singing and music, supplied by tablas (small finger drums) and a harmonium.

 I take my seat in one of the hides, waiting for the blackbuck to arrive.
 In the other hide, an Indian photographer has taken shelter, but it seems that he doesn’t possess the necessary patience to photograph wildlife.
 When a small herd of blackbuck approaches the waterhole, he immediately runs out to get close-up photos – only managing to scare the animals away.
 Exasperated, I give up and leave my hide.
 The nearby plains are dotted with blackbuck.
 Mr. Singh didn’t exaggerate – there must be at least a thousand of them.

-In the village reservoir, many herons, ducks, and coot (Fulica atra) are feeding, while common mynas (Acridotheres tristis), ring-necked parakeets (Psittacula krameri), doves, and many other birds arrive to drink.
-A small Asian mongoose (Herpestes javanicus) zooms along the shore, and a large, black snake disappears into a bush.
+In the village reservoir, many herons, ducks, and coot (Fulica atra) are feeding, while common mynas (Acridotheres tristis), ring-necked parakeets, doves, and many other birds arrive to drink.
+A small Asian mongoose zooms along the shore, and a large, black snake disappears into a bush.
 A beautiful hoopoe (Upupa epops) is feeding in a grassy area, while peacock (Pavo cristatus) strut about, resembling decorated noblemen.
 From far away, the distinct call of grey francolins (Francolinus pondicerianus) can be heard: “Ji-de-li-de-li-ji-de-li-ji-de-li!”